-Can you think back in the days without a mobile phone?
+Can you think back to the days without a mobile phone?
 Seems like the dark ages!.
-That is how the world thinks of a business today which does not have an online presence, a website.
+That is how the world thinks of a business today which does not have an online presence or a website.
 There are 138 million searches every hour, using Google alone, can you afford to be not found?

 However, you cannot go by the statistics of the number of people going online alone, as the reason to get a website up.
 There already are 988 million websites online as of today, yours adding to it, is not even a drop in that ocean.
 In order to make a website, its purpose needs to be thought through.
 Ask yourself:

 a.
 Is it required for spreading awareness about a particular condition?

 b.
 Is it required to promote you as the Physician?

 c.
 Is it for simply communicating with your Patients?